YKiselev/assets/README.md

     /**
      * Reads resource from channel
      */
-    T read(ReadableByteChannel channel, URI resource, Assets assets) throws ResourceException;
+    T read(ReadableByteChannel channel, String resource, Assets assets) throws ResourceException;
 }
 ```

 ## Implementations
 ### SimpleAssets class
 This is a base implementation of Assets interface.
 Instance of this class will require implementation of com.github.ykiselev.assets.Resources (which will be
-used to resolve URI to ReadableByteChannel) and two functions: Function<Class, ReadableResource> - should resolve ReadableResource by specified asset class
+used to resolve resource name to ReadableByteChannel) and two functions: Function<Class, ReadableResource> - should resolve ReadableResource by specified asset class
-and Function<String, ReadableResource> - should resolve ReadableResource by asset's URI path extension.
+and Function<String, ReadableResource> - should resolve ReadableResource by asset's path extension.

 ### ManagedAssets class
 This class is intended to be used as decoration for other implementations of Assets.
 To create instance of this class user will need to provide implementation
 of Assets (for example - com.github.ykiselev.assets.SimpleAssets) and an instance of class implementing java.util.Map which will be used as internal cache, not
-only to speed-up consecutive calls with the same asset URI but also to release any system resources held by asset (asset class should implement Closeable or
+only to speed-up consecutive calls with the same asset name but also to release any system resources held by asset (asset class should implement Closeable or
 AutoCloseable interface).
 This cleanup is performed when method com.github.ykiselev.assets.ManagedAssets.close is called.

 ## Usage